 We sponsor a retirement savings plan that is intended to qualify for favorable tax treatment under Section 401(a) of the Code, and contains a cash or deferred feature that is intended to meet the requirements of Section 401(k) of the Code.
-Participants may make pretax and certain after-tax (Roth) salary deferral contributions to the plan from their eligible earnings up to the statutorily prescribed annual limit under the Code.
+Participants may make pre-tax and certain after-tax (Roth) salary deferral contributions to the plan from their eligible earnings up to the statutorily prescribed annual limit under the Code.
 Participants who are 50 years of age or older may contribute additional amounts based on the statutory limits for catch-up contributions.
 Participant contributions are held in trust as required by law.
 No minimum benefit is provided under the plan.
 An employee's interest in his or her salary deferral contributions is 100% vested when contributed.
-We do not match contributions.
+As of December 31, 2019, we do not match contributions, however we are implementing a match in 2020.